lengio/corenlp/README.md

-# Corenlp
+# CoreNLP

-Corenlp is a Ruby gem that uses the [Stanford CoreNLP Java tools](http://nlp.stanford.edu/software/corenlp.shtml) to parse text.
+CoreNLP is a Ruby gem that uses the [Stanford CoreNLP Java tools](http://nlp.stanford.edu/software/corenlp.shtml) to parse text.
 The gem takes the output from Stanford CoreNLP and builds objects in Ruby, for use in Ruby applications.

 Stanford CoreNLP requires Java version 1.6 or higher.
 Installations vary so that will need to be installed by the developer on their own before continuing.